 We judge each other as dispositioned towards negativity or positivity, scarcity or abundance, as if it is a chosen disposition.
 We imagine the concept of a glass half full or half empty as a perspective that people choose.
+We access people as being negative or being positive.
 We go so far as to consider each other’s perspectives on this concept an issue of morality.
 The thing is, the first time that disposition gets set is in the first few months of life.

 Perspective Formed in Infancy

 We come into the world with some of our own unique constitutional issues and personalities, as parents of multiple children will tell you.
 Nature is a powerful force in defining who we become as adults.

 But nurture is also quite a powerful force.
 The environment and relationships and infant care children are exposed to in the first few months of life are their introduction to the world.
 It is how they learn about life and what they are conditioned to expect going forward.

 Infants do not learn any of this with language we can later refer to.
 They do not even learn it through experiences they will cognitively remember and be able to use to later explain their world views.
 But the environment and interactions we have in the first few months of life will become how we know the world and what we should expect from it.
 There is no world for the infant outside their family in those first few months.
 There is no capacity to imagine different circumstances.

 For instance, if the place we live in is particularly loud, we can’t formulate the concept of quiet.
 We don’t know that our place is loud and some places are quiet.
 The loudness just is.
 It just is what the world is.

 Did We Get Enough of What We Need?